gsimon75-cloud/gcd_lb_demo/README.md

 If there are multiple instances created, it's enough to refresh the inventory only once, when leaving this locally ran play.

-### `lineinfile`

-It would've been more readable if the regex flavour of this module supported lookaround constructs and non-greedy quantifiers like `(?<="db_server":\s*)".*?"`.

-Well, on a second thought, it's easier to read for regex-fans, but probably not for everyone...

 ### Waiting for an instance to go down